nekasrofd/contact-keeper/README.md

 ## View the application

-View the application at https://intense-depths-64881.herokuapp.com/login
+View the application at https://contacts.justinteng.com<br/>
+Wait a little bit for it to load, Heroku has to reboot the application after a certain amount of inactivity.

 Login with
 test@gmail.com